Virginia-iGEM/igem-wikiscraper/README.md

 ## Use

 This tool currently only functions with Python3.
-Python2 compatibility is on the backburner.
-Any instructions assume you have Python3 installed and on PATH.
+Python2 compatibility is on the backburner. **Any instructions assume you have Python3 installed and on PATH.
+Instructions also assume `pip` refers to Python 3 pip and not Python 2 pip.**

+General instructions are below.
+See [gui](#gui) for an easy-to-use graphical interface and [terminal](#terminal) if you need more flexibility and aren't afraid of a console.

-1. Install via `pip` or download from [releases](https://github.com/Virginia-iGEM/igem-wikiscraper/releases)
+1. Install via `pip`
 2. Create a new folder to hold all your information and scrapes.
 Add `data` and `output` subdirectories
 3. Copy `config.json` from [here](https://raw.githubusercontent.com/Virginia-iGEM/igem-wikiscraper/master/igemwikiscraper/config.json) into this new folder
 4. Retrieve data from http://igem.org/Team_List.